gardener/gardener/docs/extensions/shoot-health-status-conditions.md

 * `APIServerAvailable`: This type indicates whether the shoot's kube-apiserver is available or not.
 * `ControlPlaneHealthy`: This type indicates whether the core components of the Shoot controlplane (ETCD, KAPI, KCM..) are healthy.
 * `EveryNodeReady`: This type indicates whether all `Node`s and all `Machine` objects report healthiness.
-* `ObservabilityComponentsHealthy`: This type indicates whether the  observability components of the Shoot control plane (Prometheus, Loki, Grafana..) are healthy.
+* `ObservabilityComponentsHealthy`: This type indicates whether the  observability components of the Shoot control plane (Prometheus, Vali, Plutono..) are healthy.
 * `SystemComponentsHealthy`: This type indicates whether all system components deployed to the `kube-system` namespace in the shoot do exist and are running fine.

 Every `Shoot` resource has a `status.conditions[]` list that contains the mentioned types, together with a `status` (`True`/`False`) and a descriptive message/explanation of the `status`.